(All fields required)

 Web-based delivery of effective treatment for growth in CF. Co-Investigator, CCHMC Place Outcomes Research Award.
 Jul 2011 – Jul 2013.

-Shalonda K. Slater, PhD Pediatric Psychologist, Behavioral Medicine and Clinical Psychology
+Shalonda K. Slater, PhD Clinical Psychologist, Behavioral Medicine and Clinical Psychology

 Behavioral pain management; coping with chronic illness; psychosocial adjustment to transplant